Key facts

 One of the most significant issues for NSIP BNG is the treatment of order limits — the formal boundary of the DCO application.
 For many NSIPs, the order limits encompass far more land than will actually be built on.
 A linear infrastructure project like a highway or railway may have order limits extending hundreds of metres either side of the actual construction corridor to accommodate temporary works, environmental mitigation, and utility diversions.

-The government has proposed that all habitats within the entire order limits are included in the pre-development biodiversity value calculation.
-This means promoters may need to achieve 10% net gain across a much larger area than the actual footprint of permanent works — a potentially significant cost increase.
+The Regulations confirm that all habitats within the entire order limits are included in the pre-development biodiversity value calculation.
+This means promoters may need to achieve 10% net gain across a much larger area than the actual footprint of permanent works — a potentially significant cost increase for large linear schemes.

 Off-site delivery and market impact